andyinabox/wpinabox/README.md

 Setup
 ------

+1. Clone this repo somewhere.
+2. Run `./init.sh` script from the project root to customize the project and create a new repo.
-See the instructions for [wpinabox-stack](https://github.com/andyinabox/wpinabox-stack) to bootstrap this project on [VVV 2](https://github.com/Varying-Vagrant-Vagrants/VVV).
+3. See the instructions for [wpinabox-stack](https://github.com/andyinabox/wpinabox-stack) to bootstrap this project on [VVV 2](https://github.com/Varying-Vagrant-Vagrants/VVV).

 Stack